Michigan routs Indiana 89-65, helps NCAA Tournament chances - WHIZ News

 The Hoosiers (16-9, 6-8) have lost five of their last six games.

+“Every team goes through their ups and downs and we’re going through ours,” Indiana senior De’Ron Davis said after scoring a career-high 18 points.

-The slump puts even more pressure on coach Archie Miller to figure out how to turn his team around quickly enough to earn an NCAA Tournament bid for the first time in his three years.
+The slump puts even more pressure on coach Archie Miller to figure out how to turn his team around quickly enough to play in college basketball’s showcase for the first time in his three years.

-Indiana senior De’Ron Davis scored a career-high 18 points and Alijami Durham had 17 points.
+“There’s no point worrying about the NCAA Tournament right now,” Miller said.

+Aljami Durham had 17 points for the Hoosiers, whose usually reliable scorers were limited.

+“We depend on him for a lot of production and today was one of the days he didn’t get a lot done offensively,” Miller said.

+Indiana’s Justin Smith (nine) and Devonte Green (three) were held to single digits after each entered the game averaging 11 points.

-The Wolverines were in control for much of the game with Simpson leading the way, setting the tempo and making the right pass at the right time.
+The Wolverines were in control for much of the game with Simpson leading the way, setting the pace and making the right pass at the right time.

 Michigan took a 14-12 lead on Brooks’ 3-pointer and stayed ahead the rest of the game, going ahead by as much as 12 points before being ahead 41-34 at halftime.